-As the founder of a nonprofit whose mission is to educate about the potential adverse effects of benzodiazepines, I’m frequently asked “Where can I find a doctor to help me come off benzodiazepines?”
-The better question, in my opinion, is “How can I be successful coming off benzodiazepines?”
+I’m frequently asked “Where can I find a doctor to help me stop benzodiazepines?”
+In my opinion, the better question is “How can I be successful coming off benzodiazepines?”

-To help people answer that question, I’ll share some tips that may help ensure a patient’s success, whether they have an expert doctor or not.
-While not comprehensive, the list below outlines some of the most common guidance for those wanting to stop benzodiazepines.
+I’ll share some tips that may help one get off benzodiazepines, whether they have an expert doctor or not.
+While not comprehensive, the list below outlines some information for those wanting to stop benzodiazepines.

 1. Join an Online Support Group.

-This doesn’t mean one must strictly follow the Ashton Manual, as better options exist.
+This doesn’t mean one must strictly follow the Ashton Manual, as better options, like micro tapering, exist.
 However, the Ashton Manual is an expertly written guide answering common questions for laypeople about benzodiazepine withdrawal.
-A free copy of the Ashton Manual is available here.
+A free copy of the Ashton Manual is available on our site.
+Our own Benzodiazepine Tapering Strategies and Solutions is free on our website.
+In 2022, we helped author this Benzodiazepine Deprescribing Guidance through the University of Colorado and the Colorado Consortium that may be useful to your prescriber.

 3. Accept that there aren’t (m)any benzodiazepine withdrawal experts.
 Focus on finding a prescriber who is willing to work with you instead.

 Many people frantically search for an “expert” to help them with benzodiazepine withdrawal.
 While some prescribers may claim to be experts, the sad reality is that they usually are not.
-These searches often waste resources and time that could be spent tapering correctly and recovering.
-Also, the more “experts” consulted, the more vulnerable one may be to dangerous and deadly prescriber errors.
-Some of the most common prescriber errors are discussed here.
+These searches often waste resources and time that could have been spent tapering correctly and recovering.
+Also, the more “experts” consulted, the more vulnerable one may be to dangerous prescriber errors.
+(Some of the most common prescriber errors are discussed here).
 Most who successfully taper off benzodiazepines do so without an expert.
-In fact, while ill-advised, many patients report to us that they avoid informing their prescribers that they are tapering due to concerns over risks of being “cut off,” especially if they have had a poor experience with a past prescriber.
+In fact, while ill-advised, many patients report to us that they avoid informing their prescribers that they are tapering due to concerns over the risks of being “cut off,” especially if they have had a poor experience with a past prescriber.

 Some prescribers really do know a lot about benzodiazepine cessation, but they are rare and the exception.
 So, instead of “expert,” search for “benzo-cooperative” prescribers— having one in your corner is the best case scenario.